-(1) "Activities of Daily Living" means self-care activities which a person performs independently, when able, to sustain personal needs and/or to participate in society.

-(2) "Additional Task(s) of Nursing Care" means task(s) of nursing care which exceed the authorized duties for CNAs as defined in

-OAR 851-063-0030 but may be performed by CNAs when taught and assigned according to these rules.

-(3) "Assessment" means the systematic collection of data about an individual client for the purpose of judging that person's health/illness status and actual or potential health care needs.

-(4) "Certified Medication Aide (CMA)" means a Certified Nursing Assistant who has had additional training in administration of noninjectable medication and holds a current Oregon CMA Certificate.

-(5) "Certified Nursing Assistant (CNA)" means a person who holds a current Oregon CNA certificate by meeting the requirements specified in these rules; whose name is listed on the CNA Registry; and who assists licensed nursing personnel in the provision of nursing care.
-The phrase Certified Nursing Assistant and the acronym CNA are generic and may refer to CNA 1, CNA 2 or all CNAs.

-(6) "Certified Nursing Assistant 1 (CNA 1)" means a person who holds a current, Oregon CNA certificate and who assists licensed nursing personnel in the provision of nursing care.

-(7) "Certified Nursing Assistant 2 (CNA 2)" means a CNA 1 who has met requirements specified in these rules for one or more of the CNA 2 categories.

-(8) "Client" means the individual who is provided care by the CNA or CMA including a person who may be referred to as "patient" or "resident" in some settings.

-(9) "CNA Registry" means the listing of Oregon Certified Nursing Assistants maintained by the Board.

-(10) "Hand Hygiene" means those measures recommended by the Centers for Disease Control (CDC) and used by the CNA or CMA to protect themselves and others from infection.
+- (1) "Activities of Daily Living" means self-care activities which a person performs independently, when able, to sustain personal needs and/or to participate in society. - (2) "Assessment" means the systematic collection of data about an individual client for the purpose of judging that person's health/illness status and actual or potential health care needs. - (3) "Certified Medication Aide (CMA)" means a Certified Nursing Assistant who has had additional training in administration of noninjectable medication and holds a current Oregon CMA Certificate. - (4) "Certified Nursing Assistant (CNA)" means a person who holds a current Oregon CNA certificate by meeting the requirements specified in these rules; whose name is listed on the CNA Registry; and who assists licensed nursing personnel in the provision of nursing care.
+The phrase Certified Nursing Assistant and the acronym CNA are generic and may refer to CNA 1, CNA 2 or all CNAs. - (5) "Certified Nursing Assistant 1 (CNA 1)" means a person who holds a current Oregon CNA certificate and who assists licensed nursing personnel in the provision of nursing care. - (6)"Certified Nursing Assistant 2 (CNA 2)" means a CNA 1 who has met requirements specified in these rules for one or more of the CNA 2 categories. - (7) "Client" means the individual who is provided care by the CNA or CMA including a person who may be referred to as "patient" or "resident" in some settings. - (8) "CNA Registry" means the listing of Oregon Certified Nursing Assistants maintained by the Board. - (9) "Hand Hygiene" means those measures recommended by the Centers for Disease Control (CDC) and used by the CNA or CMA to protect themselves and others from infection.
 Hand hygiene includes handwashing with soap and water, use of alcohol-based hand rubs and proper use of disposable gloves.

-(11) "Monitoring" means that a Registered Nurse assesses and plans for the care of the client, delegates duties to the nursing assistant according to OAR 851-047-0000 through 851-047-0040 and monitors client outcomes as an indicator of CNA/CMA competency.

-(12) "Nursing Assistant" means a person who assists licensed nursing personnel in the provision of nursing care.
-ORS 678.440(4)

-(13) "Periodic Assessment and Evaluation" means that the RN, at regular intervals, assesses and evaluates the condition of the client and reviews, and modifies if necessary, the procedures and directions established for the provision of care.
-The interval shall be determined by the RN based on the condition of the client and the nature of the nursing care task(s) being performed.

-(14) "PRN" means as necessary.

-(15) "Site" means the specific geographic location of the facility or institution.

-(16) "Site specific" means that the CNA may perform the additional task(s) of nursing care only at the site at which the task was learned or validated.

-(17) "Stable/Predictable Condition" means a situation where the client's clinical and behavioral state is known, not characterized by rapid changes, and does not require frequent reassessment and evaluation.
-This includes clients whose deteriorating condition is predictable.

-(18) "Supervision" means that the licensed nurse periodically observes and evaluates the skills and abilities of the CNA/CMA to perform authorized duties.
+- (10) "Monitoring" means that a Registered Nurse assesses and plans for the care of the client, delegates duties to the nursing assistant according to OAR 851-047-0000 through 851-047-0040 and monitors client outcomes as an indicator of CNA/CMA competency. - (11) "Nursing Assistant" means a person who assists licensed nursing personnel in the provision of nursing care.
+ORS 678.440(45) - (12) "Periodic Assessment and Evaluation" means that the RN, at regular intervals, assesses and evaluates the condition of the client and reviews, and modifies if necessary, the procedures and directions established for the provision of care.
+The interval shall be determined by the RN based on the condition of the client and the nature of the nursing care task(s) being performed. - (13) "PRN" means as necessary. - (14) "Site" means the specific geographic location of the facility or institution. - (15) "Site specific" means that the CNA may perform the additional task(s) of nursing care only at the site at which the task was learned or validated. - (16) "Stable/Predictable Condition" means a situation where the client's clinical and behavioral state is known, not characterized by rapid changes, and does not require frequent reassessment and evaluation.
+This includes clients whose deteriorating condition is predictable - (17) "Supervision" means that the licensed nurse periodically observes and evaluates the skills and abilities of the CNA/CMA to perform authorized duties.
+Stat.
+Auth.: ORS 678.440, 678.442 & 678.444

 Hist.: BN 6-1999, f. & cert. ef.
 7-8-99; BN 3-2004, f.
 1-29-04, cert. ef.
-2-12-04
+2-12-04; BN